Get help now Make a donation

 Why might I hoard?

-• If you throw anything away, you are being wasteful.
+• If you throw anything away, you're being wasteful

 Lots of us share some of these beliefs about certain belongings.
 But we don't feel as strongly about them.
-And we don't experience these beliefs and feelings as part of hoarding.
+For those struggling with hoarding these beliefs have a direct impact on the person's day-to-day life.

 How is hoarding different from collecting?